-Correctional facilities are environments that contain a subset of the population who are experiencing higher than normal levels of impairment in multiple domains, including AOD problems.
+Correctional facilities are environments that concentrate a subset of the population who are experiencing higher than normal levels of impairment in multiple domains, including AOD problems.
 In addition, the nature of confinement, loss of liberty, boredom and despair means that some offenders are inclined to keep using drugs.
-The high risk of transmission of blood-borne viruses in correctional and community-based facilities and services poses a significant health risk to the wider community and recently released offenders are at heightened risk of both fatal and non-fatal heroin overdose (NCDS, 2008).
+The high risk of transmission of blood-borne viruses in correctional and community- based facilities and services poses a significant health risk to offenders and to the wider community and recently released offenders are at heightened risk of both fatal and non-fatal heroin overdose (NCDS, 2008).

-Despite these challenges, the contact between offenders and the correctional system presents a unique opportunity to address the range of problems facing this population which does not adequately access health care in the community.
+Despite these challenges, the contact between offenders and the correctional system presents a unique opportunity to address the range of problems facing this population which does not adequately access healthcare in the community.
 The provision of services to offenders in correctional and community-based facilities requires collaboration between health and justice jurisdictions.
-Effective partnerships with community service providers will deliver effective through-care and ease transition from highly structured custodial environments to the community (NCDS, 2008).
+Partnerships with community service providers can help to deliver effective through-care and ease transition from highly structured custodial environments to the community (NCDS, 2008).